decidim/decidim/docs/development_guide.md

   1. Run `bin/rake bundle`, this will update all the `Gemfile.lock` files
   1. Run `bin/rake webpack`, this will update the JavaScript bundle.
 1. Push the changes `git add . && git commit -m "Bump develop to next release version" && git push origin develop`

+#### During the validation period

+TODO
+1. During the validation period bugfixes will go directly to the current `release/x.y.z` branch and ported to `develop`.
+1. During the validation period, translations to the officially supported languages must be added to Crowdin and when done, merged into `develop` and `release/x.y.z`.
+For each PR that Crowdin performs to `develop` it should:
+  1. Be merged into `develop` for future releases
+  1. Cherry-pick the merge commit resulting from the previous step and PR it to the `release/x.y.z` branch

+Adding bugfixes during the release validation period TODO

+Merging into `master` after the validation period
+TODO

 ### DELETE THIS PART?
 If this is a **Minor version** release: